 Although the ketogenic diet doesn’t work as a direct remedy for anxiety it has a strong effect on your physical and mental health.
 It alleviates the symptoms and brings clarity and makes you feel better overall.
 Plus, you will experience weight loss sooner or later, which will also make you feel better and relieve the symptoms of anxiety and depression.
 Changing your diet is definitely a natural way to try to improve your mental health overall.

-PS!
-If you are suffering from anxiety, then before you start changing your dietary regimen or drug schedule, please consult first with your physician.
+IMPORTANT: If you are suffering from anxiety, then before you start changing your dietary regimen or drug schedule, please consult first with your physician.